sjhorn/visicalc_engine/README.md

 ```

-The `test/` directory explores other use cases for the A1 types and library.
+The `test/` directory explores other use cases for the visicalc_engine types and library.

 ## Usage